What is Glaucoma?

 Glaucoma can be detected during a routine, dilated eye examination before the patient experiences any vision problems.
 An evaluation for glaucoma is painless and includes checking the pressure or “firmness” of the eye with a tonometer and examining the optic nerve.

 Glaucoma is a condition which damages the optic nerve at the back of the eye.
 The primary risk factor is elevated eye pressure, also called intraocular pressure (IOP).
-Most, but not all, patients who have glaucoma have elevated eye pressure.
+Most patients who have glaucoma have elevated eye pressure.
 The fluid produced within the eye, called aqueous humor, leaves the eye via a drainage system in the front chamber of the eye.
 When production and removal of the fluid are out of balance, the pressure rises.
 Over years or decades, increased pressure within the eye results in damage to the optic nerve.
 This damage causes a slow, progressive loss of vision, starting with peripheral vision loss and ultimately affecting central vision.

 Causes of Glaucoma